Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

  }

  botToken: {
-   botPublicKey: "<Public key generated in the format similar to development.js in config>", },
+   botPublicKey: "<botPublicKey>", ( go to development in config folder and follow the same format to add keys) },

  rdsServerlessBot: {
-   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY in the format similar to development.js in config>",
+   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY>", ( go to development in config folder and follow the same format to add keys)
    ttl: 60,
  },
 ```